mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 page-type: guide
 ---

+Web forms require user input.
+In designing web forms, or really any web content, it's important to consider how users interact with their devices and browsers.
 Web user input goes beyond simple mouse and keyboard: think of touchscreens for example.

-This article provides recommendations for managing user input and implementing controls in open web apps, along with FAQs, real-world examples, and links to further information for anyone needing more detailed information on the underlying technologies.
-Relevant APIs and events include [touch events](/en-US/docs/Web/API/Touch_events), [Pointer Lock API](/en-US/docs/Web/API/Pointer_Lock_API), [Screen Orientation API](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation), [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API), [Drag & Drop](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and more.
+In this article, we take a look at the different ways users interact with web content, and provides recommendations for managing user input, real-world examples, and links to further information for anyone needing more detailed information on the underlying technologies.

+As you develop more complex and interactive forms or other user interactions, there are many HTML features and JavaScript APIs you may want to investigate, including making elements [content editable](/en-US/docs/Web/HTML/Global_attributes/contenteditable), supporting [touch events](/en-US/docs/Web/API/Touch_events), controlling the user's [pointer device](/en-US/docs/Web/API/Pointer_Lock_API), controlling the [screen's orientation](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation), making the content [fullscreen](/en-US/docs/Web/API/Fullscreen_API), using [drag and drop](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) for file uploads, and more.

 ## Recommendations

 To provide good user experience to the greatest number of users, you need to support multiple input methods, including mouse, keyboard, finger touch and so on.
 Available input mechanisms depend on the capabilities of the device running the application:

 - Some devices provide touchscreen displays: the Web Platform offers [touch events](/en-US/docs/Web/API/Touch_events) to interpret finger activity on touch-based user interfaces.
-- For devices providing a mouse/touchpad as a pointing method, the [Pointer Lock API](/en-US/docs/Web/API/Pointer_Lock_API) helps you in implementing a first-person 3D game or other applications requiring full control of the pointing device.
-And the [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) helps you in displaying your app in fullscreen mode.
+- For devices providing a mouse/touchpad as a pointing method, the [Pointer Lock API](/en-US/docs/Web/API/Pointer_Lock_API) is userful when your content requires full control of the pointing device.
+- The [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) helps you in displaying your content in fullscreen mode.
-- Using features such as [`contentEditable``](/en-US/docs/Web/HTML/Global_attributes/contenteditable) elements you can implement fast rich-text editors and with [Drag\&Drop](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) let users moving elements inside your app.
+- Using features such as [`contentEditable``](/en-US/docs/Web/HTML/Global_attributes/contenteditable) elements you can implement fast rich-text editors.
+- The [Drag and Drop API](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) let users move elements, which can help improve the user experience when it comes to selecting files for upload or reordering content modules within a page.
-- When screen orientation matters for your application, through the [Screen Orientation API](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation) you can read the screen orientation state and perform other actions.
+- When screen orientation matters for your layout, you can use [CSS media queries](/en-US/docs/Web/CSS/@media/orientation) to style your forms based on the browser orientation, or even use the [Screen Orientation API](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation) to read the screen orientation state and perform other actions.

 You should always be mindful of keyboard accessibility — many web users only use keyboard to navigate websites and apps, and locking them out of your functionality is a bad idea.